maperrea/api42-wrapper/README.md

 ```https://<service>.42.fr/api/<version>/<url>``` \
 to \
 ```/v3/<service>/<version>/<url>``` \
-The wrapper will take care of the rest
+The wrapper will take care of the rest \
+(inspired by [this notion page](https://www.notion.so/ft42/Intra-V3-API-Gateway-7c26edbdcb1e4b7984f31b617b8f1748?pvs=4), but what's written on it doesn't work, at least for now)

 For v2 urls, simply use the ```/v2/<url>``` form